Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

-When you think about it, I may not the best ambassador for Iceland.
+When you think about it, I may not be the best ambassador for Iceland.
 I have written articles on the dark side of Thingvellir, the terrible consequences of the Laki eruption in the 18th century.
 I am planning more articles on the morbid side of Icelandic history.
 I have also written about my frustration with hiking in Iceland when the weather is s***.
 In case you missed it, here is volume one and here is volume two.
-I am also quite candid about how the weather can turn quickly and that the northern lights are elusive.
+I am also quite candid about how quickly the weather can change and how elusive the northern lights are.
 I have written about how people should dress in Iceland.
 But there is at least one man who is not deterred by Icelandic weather.
-A man who is an enthusiastic storm chaser in Iceland and actually is most happy when the weather forecast is stormy.
+A man who is an enthusiastic storm chaser in Iceland and is actually most happy when the weather forecast is stormy.

 Passion for stormy weather